 In addition, Stephen’s experience with probate litigation gives him a unique and advantageous perspective in planning for the Firm’s individual and business clients.
 Stephen also represents clients seeking to protect loved ones in guardianship proceedings pending before the New Jersey Superior Court and has received court appointments as counsel and guardian in such matters.

-Stephen also practices in the Firm’s Corporate department where he counsels closely-held businesses on a variety of corporate matters.
+Stephen practices in the Firm’s Corporate Department, where he counsels closely held businesses on a variety of corporate matters.
 He routinely assists clients in planning the succession of their business to the next generation of leadership.
-Stephen works closely with clients to learn their business, anticipate issues and be their trusted advisor.
+Stephen works closely with clients to learn their business, anticipate issues, and act as a trusted advisor.